Frobenius Monoidal Functors of Dijkgraaf-Witten Categories and Rigid Frobenius Algebras

 which make $F$ a lax and oplax monoidal functor and satisfy compatibility conditions which are analogue to those of a product and coproduct of a Frobenius algebra.
 While any monoidal functor is, in particular, Frobenius monoidal, for general Frobenius monoidal functors, like those considered in this paper, $F(V)\otimes F(W)$ and $F(V\otimes W)$ are not isomorphic.
 However, any Frobenius monoidal functor sends Frobenius algebras in $\cC$ to Frobenius algebras in $\cD$.
-Frobenius monoidal functors have recently appeared in different contexts in the quantum algebra literature, see e.g. \cites{FHL,WINART,Yad}.
-Here, we construct Frobenius monoidal functors to categories of the form $\cZ(\Vect_G^\omega)$.
+Frobenius monoidal functors have recently appeared in different contexts in the quantum algebra literature, see, e.g., \cite{FHL,WINART,Yad}.
+Here, we construct Frobenius monoidal functors to categories of the form~$\cZ\big(\Vect_G^\omega\big)$.
 These functors are separable, so that $F(V\otimes W)$ is naturally a direct summand of $F(V)\otimes F(W)$, and compatible with braidings whence they preserve connected commutative Frobenius algebras.
-We apply these functors to classify rigid Frobenius algebras in $\cZ(\Vect_G^\omega)$ for a field of arbitrary characteristic.
+We apply these functors to classify rigid Frobenius algebras in $\cZ\big(\Vect_G^\omega\big)$ for a field of arbitrary characteristic.

-One motivation for classifying algebra objects in $\cZ(\Vect_G^\omega)$ comes from CFT.
-Let $\Lambda$ be an even, integral lattice, and denote as $\mathcal{V}_\Lambda$ its associated lattice VOA.
-Then, the category of representations of $\mathcal{V}_\Lambda$ is a pointed fusion category, i.e., equivalent to $\Vect_G^\omega$ (where $G=\Lambda^*/\Lambda$), see e.g. \cite{Len}.
-Algebra objects in $\Vect_G^\omega$ were classified up to equivalence of the associated $\Vect_G^\omega$-module categories and representatives are given by twisted group algebras $A(N,\kappa)$ associated to a normal subgroup $N$ and a $2$-cocycle $\kappa$ such that $\deri \kappa=\left.\omega\right|_N$ \cites{Ost,Nat}, see also \cite{WINART} for explicit Frobenius algebra structures on these algebras.
-In this paper we find conditions for the existence of lifts of these twisted group algebras to rigid Frobenius algebras in $\cZ(\Vect_G^\omega)$ in terms of homological algebra data building on results of \cite{DS}.
-To these central lifts of the twisted group algebra $A(N,\kappa)$ one can then associated tensor categories of representations whose centers are given by local modules.
+Algebra objects in $\Vect_G^\omega$ were classified up to equivalence of the associated $\Vect_G^\omega$-module categories and representatives are given by twisted group algebras $A(N,\kappa)$ associated to a normal subgroup $N$ and a $2$-cocycle $\kappa$ such that $\deri \kappa= \omega |_N$ \cite{Nat, Ost}, see also \cite{WINART} for explicit Frobenius algebra structures on these algebras.
+In this paper we find conditions for the existence of lifts of these twisted group algebras to rigid Frobenius algebras in $\cZ\big(\Vect_G^\omega\big)$ in terms of homological algebra data building on results of \cite{DS}.
+To these central lifts of the twisted group algebra $A(N,\kappa)$ one can then associate tensor categories of representations whose centers are given by local modules.